Pre-packaged, vacuum-packed, just add water…

-Today’s consumers enjoy ample yields from this nation’s farms.
+Today’s American and world consumers enjoy ample yields from this nation’s farms.
 Success lies with the farmer’s ingenuity and stewardship ethic.
-Farmers want to leave the land in better shape for their successors.

 Advances in crop production enhance the farmer’s natural commitment to providing us all with food.
 These innovations allow farmers to harvest larger yields with fewer acres, in harmony with the environment.

-Yes, it takes plenty of hard work and honest sweat to raise the grain, vegetables, fruit and livestock that are this country’s food.
+Yes, it takes plenty of hard work and honest sweat to raise the grain, vegetables, fruits and livestock that provide this country’s food.
 Farm and ranch families take pride from their shared experience living, working and harvesting food from the land.

-They believe that through their profession of producing food, they are giving more to the world than they are taking from it.
-Agricultural producers believe their lives will be measured ultimately by what they have done for their fellow men and women.
+They believe that through their profession of producing food they are giving more to the world than they are taking from it.

 John Schlageck is a leading commentator on agriculture and rural Kansas.
 Born and raised on a diversified farm in northwestern Kansas, his writing reflects a lifetime of experience, knowledge and passion.